pycom/pycom-documentation/content/pybytes/gettingstarted.md

     - Windows - find `Pycom Online Firmware Update` in Windows Task Manager at Services tab.

+   To restart the app:
+   - Debian - run ` sudo systemctl restart fwupdater` in your terminal.
+   - MacOS - Find `FwUpdater` process in System Monitor list and kill the process, service will restart automatically.
+   - Windows - find `Pycom Online Firmware Update` in Windows Task Manager at Services tab, do the right click and choose 'Restart' option.

 2. Click on `Online Firmware updater` at Provisioning tab on the device page.